-The project includes the production of short films, a website (work in progress) for curating these films along with other works of remembering, the creation of sacred sites, and the practice of gratitude ritual in collaboration with Radical Joy for Hard Times.
+Extinction Witness’s work includes the production of short films, a website (work in progress) for curating these films along with other acts of witness and responses to extinction, and the creation of memorial sites.

 Gifts are tax deductible as allowed by law.

-We invite and greatly appreciate general gifts for Extinction Witness.
+We invite and greatly appreciate general gifts to Extinction Witness.